bactensor/sink/README.md

 - Incentivizes anyone to call burnAll()
 - Formula: `gasReimbursement = (gasUsed + BUFFER) * tx.gasprice`
 - Buffer calibrated to ~100,000 gas units (covers unstake + burn operations)

+### Neuron Registration Utilities

+- `deploy-testnet.sh` accepts a target parameter.
+Run `./deploy-testnet.sh Sink` (default) to deploy the burn contract or `./deploy-testnet.sh RegisterOnly` to deploy the minimal `RegisterOnly.sol` helper.
+- `tools/register_neuron.py` is the fully featured helper that decodes SS58 hotkeys to bytes32, loads the Sink ABI, and signs transactions using `PRIVATE_KEY`.
+- `tools/register_neuron_minimal.py` is a stripped-down variant for the `RegisterOnly` contract.
+It expects a raw `--hotkey-bytes32`, always estimates gas (falling back to 200,000 if estimation fails), and prints transaction status plus replayed revert info if the call fails.

 ## Installation